JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/characters.md

 ### Humanoid Rigs ###
 Humanoid character rigs are read by finding bones named one of the following: "head", "foot", "hand".
-The IK rig is then created, allowing the user to pose the model as needed.
+The IK rig is then created, allowing the user to pose the model as needed by grabbing those bones (See "Posing Characters" below).

 ### Non-Humanoid Rigs ###
 Non-Humanoid character rigs are read by finding the end "leaf" bones of each extremity.
 This can be used for any type of rigged model including animals.